promodkumarCM/ChatBot/README.md

 # ChatBot
-This is a chatbot based on the google dialodflow v1 in android
+This is a chatbot based on the google Dialogflow v1 in android